micmejia/bible-dump/NKJV/Ezekiel/Ezek 32.md

 'Thus says the Lord God: "I will therefore spread My net over you with a company of many people, And they will draw you up in My net.

 ###### 4
-Then I will leave you on the land; I will cast you out on the open fields, And cause to [^a]settle on you all the birds of the heavens.
+Then I will leave you on the land; I will cast you out on the open fields, And cause to settle on you all the birds of the heavens.
 And with you I will fill the beasts of the whole earth.

 ###### 5
 I will lay your flesh on the mountains, And fill the valleys with your carcass.